scottstirling/bitcloutDAO/bitclout-terms-of-service-extract.md

 ## 1. Modification of this Agreement

 The operators of the Interface and any and all developers of the Blockchain (collectively, the "Community") reserve the right, in their sole discretion, to modify this Agreement from time to time.
 If the Community makes any modifications, the Community will notify you by updating the date at the top of the Agreement.
 All modifications will be effective when they are posted, and your continued use of the Interface will serve as confirmation of your acceptance of those modifications.
-If you do not agree with any modifications to this Agreement, you must immediately stop accessing and using the Interface.')
+If you do not agree with any modifications to this Agreement, you must immediately stop accessing and using the Interface.

 ## 2. Eligibility